-The Section of Maternal-Fetal Medicine at the University of Chicago provides comprehensive care to patients with a wide range of complex maternal and fetal issues.
-All of our specialists are trained in board certified maternal-fetal medicine fellowship programs and have extensive experience in managing high-risk pregnancies.
-We provide pre-conception counseling, prenatal care, consultations during pregnancy, comprehensive ultrasound evaluations, and fetal echocardiography.
-We are experts in the management of complex medical issues, transplant patients, and pregnancies complicated by fetal anomalies.
-We pride ourselves in utilizing a multidisciplinary approach to patient care, and have a long history of comprehensive and compassionate care for women carrying high-risk pregnancies from conception to birth, and postpartum.
+The Section of Maternal-Fetal Medicine at the University of Chicago, led by Dr. Sarosh Rana, provides comprehensive care to patients with a wide range of complex maternal and fetal issues from conception to birth and postpartum.
+Our specialists are fellowship-trained and board-certified in maternal-fetal medicine and have extensive experience managing high-risk pregnancy.
+We provide preconception counseling, prenatal care, consultations during pregnancy, comprehensive ultrasound evaluations, and fetal echocardiography.
+We are experts in the management of complex medical issues, including hypertension in pregnancy, diabetes in pregnancy, pregnant patients with congenital heart disease, abnormal placentation, transplant patients who are or are planning to become pregnant, and pregnancies complicated by fetal anomalies.
+We pride ourselves in utilizing a multidisciplinary approach to patient care and have a long history of providing high-quality care to women experiencing high-risk pregnancies.
 Our dedicated team includes maternal-fetal medicine specialists, physician assistants, high risk nurses, nutritionists and diabetes educators, expert perinatal sonographers, and genetic counselors.

-Our Section hosts an active research program, primarily focused on characterization and treatment of hypertensive disorders of pregnancy We have an international reputation for our scholarly work, which has produced major findings relating to angiogenic factors and preeclampsia.
-Currently, our work is focused on the use of biomarkers for the prediction of preeclampsia-related adverse maternal and fetal outcomes, which can aid in the risk stratification of women with preeclampsia.
-The section is also involved in studies related to prematurity funded through March of Dimes.
-In addition, the section has an active ultrasound research program, consisting of multiple ongoing projects, that is directed by Dr. Jacques Abramowicz.
+Our Section hosts an active research program, primarily focused on the characterization and treatment of hypertensive disorders of pregnancy.
+We have an international reputation for our research, which has produced major findings relating to angiogenic factors and preeclampsia.
+Currently, our work focuses on the use of biomarkers for the prediction of preeclampsia-related adverse maternal and fetal outcomes, which can aid in the risk stratification of women with preeclampsia.
+Furthermore, we have active ultrasound and genetics research programs that consist of multiple ongoing projects directed by Dr. Ryan Longman.

-The Section is dedicated to excellence in teaching and is responsible for educating students, residents, and fellows in the diagnosis and treatment of medical and fetal complications during pregnancy.
-With our colleagues at NorthShore University HealthSystem, we offer a highly competitive, ABOG-approved fellowship.
+The Section of Maternal-Fetal Medicine is dedicated to excellence in teaching and is responsible for educating medical students, residents and fellows in the diagnosis and treatment of maternal and fetal complications during pregnancy.
+With our colleagues at NorthShore University HealthSystem, we offer a highly competitive ABOG-approved fellowship.
 In addition, Dr. Rana directs a one year non-ACGME Obstetrics and Gynecology Translational Research Fellowship.